THREE PEAT

 The union's reach extends beyond its borders, ensuring that any organization offering services within the EU adheres to its rigorous standards.
 This is further underscored by the hefty sanctions and the inclusion of personal liability for senior managers, reiterating that cybersecurity is both an organizational and individual mandate.

 Staying compliant with evolving regulations like NIS 2 is just one step in a comprehensive cybersecurity strategy.
 Ensuring that your systems are truly secure against real-world threats is equally crucial.
 Explore Cobalt's pentesting services to identify vulnerabilities and fortify your defenses, aligning with the very best cybersecurity standards.
+Explore other new cybersecurity regulations in 2024.

 Back to Blog